 Fellow and Deputy Director of the Women and Foreign Policy Program

 Journalist and researcher focusing on U.S. foreign policy, international development, women and economic development, and global entrepreneurship.
-Contributing editor at-large for Newsweek and The Daily Beast, and author of the New York Times bestseller The Dressmaker of Khair Khana, about a young woman whose business supported her family and her community during the Taliban years.
+Contributing editor at-large for Newsweek and The Daily Beast, and author of New York Times bestseller The Dressmaker of Khair Khana: a book about a young woman whose business supported her family and community in Afganistan when the Taliban was in power there.